 Community Engagement

-NEON values our user community and strives to provide the services and resources that meet the community's diverse and evolving needs.
+NEON values our user community and strives to provide the services and resources that meet the community's evolving needs.
 This requires continuously listening to our users on ways we can improve, while also identifying opportunities to meet the needs of a broader community in order to grow our user base.
-All of our engagement, education, and outreach activities are guided by our strategic engagement plan.
-Developed from findings published in our 2018 Community Engagement Assessment report, the 2018-2022 plan centers around three goals:
+We aim to achieve an optimized Observatory with a robust and active NEON user community that transforms science and maximizes NEON-related research over the next 30 years and beyond.

 Optimizing NEON

-Engaging an Inclusive User Community
+Engaging an Active User Community

 Advancing Science

 Advancing science is at the core of NEON's mission.
 Numerous science workshops and working groups hosted or led by our staff have facilitated convergent research approaches to catalyze scientific innovation and discovery.
-Science and Domain staff continuously offer research support to transdisciplinary scientists through proposal development and the Assignable Assets program.
+Science and Domain staff continuously offer research support to transdisciplinary scientists through proposal development and the Research Support Services program.
 The contributions made to relevant research networks have provided opportunities for the expansion of NEON operations by promoting data synergy and interoperability.
 Either through direct or indirect science engagement, the program has delivered numerous peer-reviewed publications.

 Ways to Engage